github/docs/content/admin/overview/system-overview.md

 ## Data retention and datacenter redundancy

-{% warning %}
+> [!WARNING]

-**Warning**: Before using {% data variables.product.product_name %} in a production environment, we strongly recommend you set up backups and a disaster recovery plan.
+> Before using {% data variables.product.product_name %} in a production environment, we strongly recommend you set up backups and a disaster recovery plan.

-{% endwarning %}

 {% data variables.product.product_name %} includes support for online and incremental backups with {% data variables.product.prodname_enterprise_backup_utilities %}.
 You can take incremental snapshots over a secure network link (the SSH administrative port) over long distances for off-site or geographically dispersed storage.
 You can restore snapshots over the network into a newly provisioned instance at time of recovery in case of disaster at the primary datacenter.